rundeck/rundeck/docs/en/manual/01-introduction.md

 * pluggable execution system (SSH by default)
 * multi-step workflows
 * job execution with on demand or scheduled runs
-* graphical console for command and job execution
+* graphical web console for command and job execution
 * role-based access control policy with support for LDAP/ActiveDirectory
 * history and auditing logs
 * open integration to external host inventory tools